kamomehettapi/terraform-clip-retrieval/README.md

 Please edit `terraform.tfvars` and `secrets.tfvars` for both workspaces, and check variable descriptions

+GPU cluster instances are deployed with Spot requests.
+Be sure your "All <node type> Spot Instance Requests" quota in the deployed region is high enough to deploy those!
+For the default P4 instance it should be 96 vCPUs

 ## Deployment

 1. Authenticate with Databricks and AWS, example env vars: